fyceu/Prefetch-Analysis/README.md

 Educate employees on the risks of downloading cracked or unauthorized software:
 - Malware infection
 - Data theft or data exfiltration

+## Credit
+Thank you to Eric Capuano for creating this [Prefetch Analysis Lab](https://blog.ecapuano.com/p/prefetch-analysis-lab)